Common MSP Myths

 MSP Myth 3: You’ll Lose Control

 It’s certainly true that if you want them to, a managed service provider can take complete control of some or all of your IT functions.
 You say what you need to happen and they’ll use their experience and technical skills to make that happen in the most effective way.
-However, a good MSP will be happy to work with you on whatever basis suits you, giving you as much or as little control over actions, methods and decision-making as you want.
+However, a good MSP in Los Angeles will be happy to work with you on whatever basis suits you, giving you as much or as little control over actions, methods and decision-making as you want.
 After all, it’s your business and your systems.

 MSP Myth 4: It’s All Or Nothing